grafana/grafana-infinity-datasource/README.md

 ## Known limitations

-- Alerting only supports on `JSON backend` type queries.
+- Alerting only supports on `JSON` type queries with `backend` parser.
-- Recorded queries only supports on `JSON backend` type queries.
+- Recorded queries only supports on `JSON` type queries with `backend` parser.